 There are two ways you can disable the reminder.
 You can disable the reminder (both the stand reminder and other fitness goal reminders and notifications) for the day.
 Temporarily disabling them is a nice compromise when you know you’ll be spending long hours on a plane or at your desk but otherwise generally still enjoy getting the reminders.
 You can also, per the focus of this article, permanently disable it.

-To do so you need to open up the My Watch app on the paired iPhone (there’s no way to make the adjustment from the Apple Watch itself) and scroll down until you see the entry for the “Activity” settings, as seen above.
+To do so, you can open the Watch app on the paired iPhone (there’s no way to make the adjustment from the Apple Watch itself.)
+Scroll down and tap the “Activity” option.

-Remember, as noted earlier in the article, disabling the “Stand Reminders” does not stop the Apple Watch from functioning as a fitness tracker and it will continue to record all your fitness activity, including standing and sedentary periods.
+Remember, disabling the “Stand Reminders” does not stop the Apple Watch from functioning as a fitness tracker and it will continue to record all your fitness activity, including standing and sedentary periods.
+It just won’t bug you about it.

 Have a pressing tech question about Apple Watch notifications, reminders, or other features and functions?
 Shoot us an email at firstname.lastname@example.org and we’ll do the best we can answer them.